 Announcement of Grant awards — Early January, 2018

 Should you have any questions, please contact DSEF Board Member, Ben Ingram via email.

-We are all so proud of all of these young leaders and their teams, and wish them the best in their efforts.
+We are proud of all of these students and their teams, and wish them the best in their leadership initiatives.

-We are also thankful for the faculty sponsors who are taking time with this “above and beyond” activity, investing their time in these students’ lives to help them practice and grow their leadership skills.
+We are also thankful for the faculty sponsors who are taking time with this “above-and-beyond” activity, investing their time in these students’ lives to help them develop and grow their leadership skills.